somhi/jtframe/doc/inputs.md

 input   [15:0]  joyana2,
 ```

+Analogue sticks uses 2-complement bytes to signal information: right and bottom are possitive (127 is the maximum).
+Left and top are negative (FFh minimum, 80h maximum)

 Support for 4-way joysticks (instead of 8-way joysticks) is enabled by setting high bit 1 of core_mod.
 See MOD BYTE.

 ## Autofire